-We shall walk along the Neva Quay and passed the Admiralty building to the historic literary Zinger Cafe on Nevsky Prospekt for a refreshing morning tea, before visiting one of the city’s iconic buildings.
-A. Montferrand’s huge St Isaacs Cathedral (1858) is one of the finest architectural monuments of the 19th century and was formerly the principal cathedral of the Russian capital.
+After a refreshing morning tea at the Angleterre Hotel, we visit A. Montferrand’s huge St Isaacs Cathedral (1858).
+This is one of the finest architectural monuments of the 19th century and was formerly the principal cathedral of the Russian capital.
 It is a vast, centrally-planned Neo-Classical structure, topped by a huge gold dome and able to accommodate about ten thousand worshippers.
 The interior of the dome is particularly spectacular.
 The cathedral’s huge size can be gauged from some statistics.
 It has 112 solid granite columns weighing up to 114 tons each, and about 400 reliefs and bronze sculptures.
-The observation platform on the drum colonnade provides a magnificent view of the city.

 The Peter-Paul Fortress on Zayachy Island was inaugurated by Peter the Great in 1703 and completed in 1723.
 It comprises fortifications made up of curtain walls between projecting bastions.
 Within these fortifications was built the Cathedral of SS Peter and Paul (1712-32).
 There are also the Grand-Ducal Mausoleum; the Peter Gate; a triumphal arch built by Domenico Trezzini (1717-1718); the Engineers’ Building (now the Museum of St Petersburg Architecture); the Commandant’s House (now the Museum of the History of St Petersburg); the Mint (1798-1806); and the Trubetskoy Bastion, now housing a museum that reconstructs the conditions under which political prisoners were incarcerated.
 The Cathedral has little in common with centrally-planned Russian churches.
 Surmounted by a tall spire possibly modelled upon that of Copenhagen’s Exchange, it has an orientated plan with a nave and chancel like a western European church.
 Within are to be found the Imperial tombs (including that of Peter the Great), a Baroque iconostasis, pulpit and the tsar’s throne.
 The Grand-Ducal Mausoleum adjacent, houses a museum of the island.